MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-search-results-look-great.md

  **The Search Results Web Part**

 The Search Results Web Part shows the search results of a query that was entered in a Search Box Web Part.
-[Change settings for the Search Results Web Part](https://support.office.com/article/40ff85b3-bc5e-4230-b1dd-f088188e487e)
+[Learn more](the-search-results-web-part.md)

  **The Search Navigation Web Part**